June-Ma/Probability-Question/README.md

+# Probability problem

-#An interesting probability problem based on the Monty Hall TV Show
+An interesting probability problem based on the Monty Hall TV Show